 Thesis.
 The preparation of the thesis is a most important feature of the work and a large part of the candidate's time should be given to this.
 It must be supported by illustrations, graphic or photographic.
-The thesis must be handed to the Registrar by 1st November or by a subsequent date if so arranged with the supervisor and the Dean of the Faculty.

 POST-GRADUATE SCHOOL OF OBSTETRICS AND GYNAECOLOGY